Pittsburgh International Race Complex: The track

 The 0.82 mi kart track was designed by Alan Wilson.
-It plays host to several major kart series including WKA and USPKS as well as featuring 9.5 hp rental karts.
+It hosted several major kart series including WKA and USPKS as well as featuring 9.5 hp rental karts.

 History

 The idea for the track came from two area attorneys, who attracted local investors to assist in the funding for the facility.
 The track broke ground in December 2001.
 It officially opened on July 1, 2002, as BeaveRun Motorsports Complex.
 It included a 1.600 mi road course, a 0.82 mi kart track, and a six-acre skidpad used for driver training and autocross.
 In 2004, work began on a one-mile addition to the main track with trees being cleared and plans drawn up, but the project was put on hold in 2006.
 A 12,000 square-foot event center overlooking the North Track was also constructed at this time.

 In 2011, the track was bought by Jim and Kathy Stout, and re-branded as "Pittsburgh International Race Complex."
 A three-stage renovation of the facility began soon after.
 The South Track addition, which added 1.200 mi of track, was the largest update to the facility and was completed in 2015.
 It can be run as its own circuit or run combined with the North Track.
 An expanded Vehicle Dynamics Area was also part of the facility renovations.
 Both the North and South Tracks were repaved in 2017.
 A new timing and scoring building, located on pit lane of the north track, was also completed in 2017.

 On Wednesday, October 1st, 2025, the track’s owners, Jim and Kathy Stout announced that they had sold the property and would be stepping away from ownership.
-The circuit will be closed after November 2025.
+The circuit was closed after November 2025.

 Lap records

-As of June 2024, the fastest official race lap records at the Pittsburgh International Race Complex are listed as:
+The fastest official race lap records at the Pittsburgh International Race Complex are listed as: